Vinventive/Scribble-to-JSON/README.md

 # Scribble2JSON
-Scribble2JSON is a simple drawing web application that allows you to record each brush stroke and import or export it in the JSON file format.
+Scribble2JSON is a simple drawing web application for creating collaborative artwork that allows users to record their each brush stroke and exchange it in the JSON file format.
 The application supports both graphic tablets and touchscreens.